Afghanistan: Civilians fear for their lives amid Taliban advances | DW | 09.08.2021

 Assdullah Nadim, a Kabul-based military expert, told DW that if the situation on the ground didn't change, "Kabul could fall to the Taliban" within months.

 "But I believe that the Taliban will focus on provincial capitals for now.
-An attack on Kabul will put them in direct confrontation with foreign countries, which still have a presence there," he told DW.
+An attack on Kabul will put them in direct confrontation with foreign countries, which still have a presence there," he said.

 According to media reports, the US sent B-52 bombers, AC-130 gunships and fighter jets to Afghanistan Saturday to help the Afghan forces against the Taliban, a move reportedly slammed by the Islamist group as a violation of their Doha deal with Washington in 2020.